Skip to Main Content

 Hackers rarely sit in front of their PC and try different passwords to break into your accounts.
 It's too time consuming and they'll likely be locked out after a few unsuccessful attempts.
 Instead, they'll try credentials that have leaked in previous security breaches.

 Attackers know that the average person rarely uses different passwords.
-So if they know a username and password for an old MySpace account, there's a high chance that the same credentials will work on Yahoo.
+So if they know a username and password for an old Microsoft account, there's a high chance that the same credentials will work for the owner’s email account.
 In practice, hackers use specialized software to test stolen credentials on a massive scale across the web.
 This type of attack is known as credential stuffing.

 Dictionary attacks and cracking hashed passwords